aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 # Document Processing Pipeline

-This is a simple pipeline that will intake Word docx files and translate them before correcting any spelling, grammar and tone mistakes.
-A corrected version of the document will be added to an output S3 bucket.
-Messages will be sent so users can be updated when the document standardization process succeeds or fails.
+Automate your document processing: ingest Word files, translate content, correct language errors, and deliver polished output to S3 with real-time SNS status updates.

-**Use case**: the customer wanted a solution where multiple ESL speakers could write documents in English using everyday language.
-The customer wanted to improve the grammar and tone of the original documents, while also translating the documents to Spanish and French.
+**Use case**: Organizations with multilingual teams often need a solution that allows non-native English speakers to create documents using everyday language.
+The goal is to enhance the grammar and tone of the original English documents while also providing translations into Spanish and French.
+This approach improves communication efficiency and ensures consistent messaging across multiple languages.

 ## How the Pipeline Works
 1. A user updloads a .docx file to the S3 InputBucket and triggers a PutObject S3 notification.